 A molecular dynamics simulation of a water droplet on a platinum surface was performed.
-In the spreading process of water droplet, the area of contact region between water and platinum expanded just in proportion to the one-third power of time at early stage and later the one-fifth power of time.
-This speed is slower than the case of the Lennard-Jones liquid droplet.
+In the spreading process of water droplet, the area of contact region between water and platinum expanded just in proportional to the one-third power of time.
+This speed is slower than the case of Lennard-Jones liquid droplet.
 The final equilibrium shape of a water droplet was compared between two different water-platinum potentials and three different platinum surface lattice structures.
 With stronger water-platinum interaction, the contact angle became larger because of the repulsive effect of the dense monolayer.
-On the fcc (100) platinum surface, because of high coverage of water molecules on platinum atoms, the contact angle was largest.
+On fcc (100) platinum surface, because of high coverage of water molecules on platinum atoms, the contact angle was largest.